rahulmparab/House_Price_Prediction/README.md

 # Project 2 - Ames Housing Data and Kaggle Challenge : submission by Rahul Parab

 **Notes**
 In this project, I created a Linear Regression model using Ames Housing Dataset.
-The main ojective of this project is to predict the price of a house at sale.
+The main obective of this project is to predict the price of a house at sale.

 ## The Modeling Process